tremor-rs/tremor-www/docs/language/extractors/regex.md

-# Regex (re)
+# re (regex)

 The regex extractor extracts fields from data by parsing a regular expression provided by the user.
-It accepts a "perl-style regular expression"
+It accepts a "perl-style regular expression"/

 ## Predicate